shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/part_2.md

 - The tenant id should be from the tenant you created in part 1.
 You can find this on the overview page for either of the app registrations you've created.
 - The client id should be the client id for the app registration you created in step 2.1.
+- The client secret should be the one you created in step 2.1, to prove that it is the application making this request.
-- The scope should be the application ID URI from the first app registration you created in step 1.3 followed by "/.default"
+- The scope should be the application ID URI from the first app registration you created in step 1.3 followed by "/.default".
+For example `api://40ae91b7-0c83-4b5c-90f3-40187e8f2cb6/.default`.
-    - Note that *if you are not using Postman* it needs to be URI encoded.
-For example `api%3A%2F%2F40ae91b7-0c83-4b5c-90f3-40187e8f2cb6%2F.default` would be the correct scope for application ID URI api://40ae91b7-0c83-4b5c-90f3-40187e8f2cb6.
-You can find the application ID URI by going to the "Expose an API" section for your first app registration in the Azure portal.
+    - You can find the application ID URI by going to the "Expose an API" section for your first app registration in the Azure portal.
-- The client secret should be the one you created in step 2.1.
+    - Note that if you are *NOT* using Postman, it needs to be URI encoded.
+For example `api%3A%2F%2F40ae91b7-0c83-4b5c-90f3-40187e8f2cb6%2F.default`

 Once you get a successful response copy the access token from it.
 You're going to use this in the request to your web API.